Ganesh0403/PasswordManagerApp/README.md

 # Password Manager App
-This App is basically used to store various passwords.To store password it uses encryption algorithm.
+This App is basically used to store various passwords.
+Encryption algorithm is designed to store your password safely.

 App is designed by Ganesh Shinde(https://github.com/Ganesh0403).